weijie-chen/weijie-chen/README.md

 I am a **risk quant / software engineer** specializing in hedge fund risk monitoring systems.
 Previously, I worked as a quant macro strategist, focusing on trading opportunities based on a global macro framework, particularly in currency and commodity markets.

 My current personal project:<br>
-Stochastic Atlas:<a href='https://stochastic-atlas.vercel.app/ '>Stochastic Atlas</a>
+<a href='https://stochastic-atlas.vercel.app/ '>Stochastic Atlas</a>: Visualisation and deep dive of theoretical quant financial models

 #### About My Training Materials:
 These materials were initially prepared by me for new-hire training at my previous institution.